-Denver is quickly becoming one of the most popular cities to live in, but a lot of people think it’s all about the mountains.
+Denver is quickly becoming one of the most popular cities to live in the country, but a lot of people think it’s all about the mountains.
 While the world famous ski slopes and hiking trails are right next door, there are plenty of other reasons to live in the Mile High City.

-Rather than focus on the normal perks, think about visiting some of these more unusual things to do in Denver.
+Rather than focus on the normal perks, let’s take a look at some of the more unusual things to do in Denver.

 A lot of places claim to be the oldest or the original, but the Buckhorn Exchange can prove it.
 They proudly hold the first liquor license issued in the state of Colorado, and people have been eating and drinking here since 1893.